PuebloWorth it

 What Tepoztlán actually is

-Tepoztlán is a small town in Morelos wedged under a wall of volcanic cliffs, about an hour and a half south of Mexico City.
-Two things pull people here: the Tepozteco, a tiny pre-Hispanic pyramid perched on a ridge you have to climb to reach, and the weekend tianguis, a sprawling street market that takes over the center.
-Around that core sits a walkable grid of cobbled streets, a big fortress-like ex-convent, artisan shops, mezcalerías and a well-fed weekend-getaway crowd from the capital.
+Tepoztlán is a small town in Morelos jammed under a wall of volcanic cliffs called the Sierra del Tepozteco, about an hour and a half south of Mexico City.
+Two things pull people here.
+The first is El Tepozteco, a small pre-Hispanic pyramid dedicated to Tepoztécatl, the pulque god, sitting on a ridge you have to earn on foot.
+The second is the weekend tianguis, a street market that swallows the center.
+Around that core is a walkable cobbled grid, a fortress-like Dominican ex-convent, mezcalerías, artisan shops and a well-fed weekend crowd down from the capital.

 The honest verdict

-It’s worth it — with one caveat.
-The climb and the market are genuinely good, but on Saturdays and especially Sundays the town chokes on traffic and day-trippers.
-Parking becomes a bloodsport, the trail turns into a conga line, and restaurant waits stretch out.
-Come midweek and Tepoztlán is a calm mountain town.
-Come on a weekend and you’re paying the crowd tax for the same views.
+Worth it, with one loud caveat: the day you come matters more than anything else.
+The climb and the market are the real thing.
+On Saturdays and especially Sundays, the town chokes.
+Parking near the center becomes a blood sport, the Tepozteco trail turns into a single-file conga line, and restaurant waits balloon.
+Come midweek and Tepoztlán is a calm mountain town where you can actually hear the church bells.
+Come on a Sunday and you are paying the crowd tax for the same view.
+That is the whole trade-off in one sentence.

 Getting oriented